 This stunning Wynwood restaurant is an ode to Japanese cuisine with a variety of a la carte fried dishes, soups, appetizers, seasonal sushi, nigiri, and hand rolls offered by the piece in an architecturally stunning setting.

 This aptly named omakase restaurant is literally “hidden” behind a taco shop in Wynwood.
-Once guests enter with a numeric code (provided when the reservation is made), they encounter an intimate, eight-seat restaurant serving up an elaborate menu featuring small Japanese appetizers, sashimi, and nigiri, all made with seasonal ingredients brought in from Japan.
+Once guests enter with a numeric code (provided when the reservation is made), they encounter an intimate, eight-seat restaurant serving up an elaborate menu featuring small Japanese appetizers, sashimi, and nigiri, all made with seasonal ingredients from Japan.
 The meal is paired with sake, shochu, beer, and wine to wash it down.
 Make sure to reserve early, as seats book out months in advance.

-This Austin import — which is described by Brett Anderson of the New York Times as “altering the city’s culinary identity” — has made a name for itself in Miami as a sushi staple.
-Located in Wynwood, it features creative sushi and sashimi made with fish flown in daily from the Tsukiji market and makimono, yakimono, agemono, and other Japanese dishes in a chic and serene atmosphere.
+This Austin import — described by Brett Anderson of the New York Times as “altering the city’s culinary identity” — has made a name for itself in Miami as a sushi staple.
+Located in Wynwood, it features creative sushi and sashimi made with fish flown in daily from the Tsukiji market and makimono, yakimono, and other Japanese dishes in a chic and serene atmosphere.
 Those who want to try the entire menu can opt for the 10-course chef’s tasting, a six-course signature tasting, and a six-course vegetarian tasting.

 Omakai Sushi (Multiple locations)